ajstarks/deck/cmd/decksh/README.md

 	slide [bgcolor] [fgcolor]
 	eslide

+Make a file

+	data "foo.d"
+	one	100
+	two	200
+	three	300
+	edata

 ## Loops

 Loop over ```statements```, with ```x``` starting at ```begin```, ending at ```end``` with an optional ```increment``` (if omitted the increment is 1).